aaronbading/rust_book/README.md

 - Message-passing concurrency, where channels send messages between threads
 - Shared-state concurrency, where multiple threads have access to some piece of data
 - The Sync and Send traits, which extend Rust’s concurrency guarantees to user-defined types as well as types provided by the standard library

+- Summary : The Rust standard library provides channels for message passing and smart pointer types, such as Mutex<T> and Arc<T>, that are safe to use in concurrent contexts.
+The type system and the borrow checker ensure that the code using these solutions won’t end up with data races or invalid references.
+Once you get your code to compile, you can rest assured that it will happily run on multiple threads without the kinds of hard-to-track-down bugs common in other languages.
+Concurrent programming is no longer a concept to be afraid of: go forth and make your programs concurrent, fearlessly!